hannesdelbeke/hannesdelbeke/README.md

-### Hi 👋 I develop game pipeline tools in Python 🐍
+### Hi 👋 I develop game pipeline tools, mostly in Python 🐍
 Below is a summary of my projects. (refresh the page if not all stars are showing)